Cjw3740/Text-Adventure/README.md

 # Text-Adventure
-Text adventure to practice python
+Text adventure to practice python and try out Atom